euphoric-hardware/riscv-functional-sim/README.md

 - Need a way of registering all the possible device models and searching for matching ones from the DTS
 - Need to implement a "bus" struct that has APIs for
-    - Adding new devices on the the bus and register its address range
+    - Adding new devices on the bus and register its address range
     - Receive load/store requests and route them to the correct device
     - When it receives a request with an invalid address, return a response indicating that the request had a invalid address
 - Possible devices includes: cores, DRAM, CLINT, PLIC, NIC, block device, uart, bootrom ...